semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 {% highlight sh %}
 health   status   index          pri   rep   docs.count   docs.deleted   store.size   pri.store.size
-green    open     game_of_throne  5     1            0              0        970b              575b
+green    open     game_of_thrones  5     1            0              0        970b              575b
 {% endhighlight %}

 ### Create documents

 Here the real fun begins.
-Now that our cluster is properly set, and contains an index (*"game_of_throne"*), we can take a look at the standards **CRUD** operations.
+Now that our cluster is properly set, and contains an index (*"game_of_thrones"*), we can take a look at the standards **CRUD** operations.

 The first operation is the **creation**.
 By this operation, Elasticsearch will stores documents into shards.
 The format is the following :